-OTTAWA, May 9, 2013 /CNW/ - The Canadian Nurses Association (CNA) today announced the winner of the 2013 CNA Employer Recognition Award.
-This prestigious prize honours employers who have shown an exceptional commitment to supporting registered nurses (RNs) pursuing and maintaining national certification in a range of nursing specialties/areas of nursing practice.
+OTTAWA, May 11, 2012 /CNW/ - The Canadian Nurses Association (CNA) today announced the winner of the 2012 CNA Employer Recognition Award.
+The prestigious prize honours employers who have shown an exceptional commitment to supporting registered nurses (RNs) pursuing and maintaining national certification in a range of nursing specialties/areas of nursing practice.

-CNA offers voluntary certification in 20 specialties/areas of nursing practice, including community health, emergency, oncology, gerontology, medical-surgical, perinatal, and psychiatric and mental health nursing.
-Today, more than 17,200 RNs have earned this nationally recognized credential.
+CNA offers voluntary certification in 19 specialties/areas of nursing practice including community health, emergency, gerontology, medical-surgical, perinatal, and psychiatric and mental health nursing.
+Today, more than 16,800 RNs have earned this nationally recognized credential.

-Many employers seek out CNA-certified nurses in their recruitment campaigns, because they see the benefit in building a workforce of RNs who are officially recognized as qualified, competent and current in a specialty.
-Employers' active participation in the CNA Certification Program demonstrates commitment to patient safety and to creating a work environment that promotes continuing competence and excellence in patient care.
+Many employers seek out CNA-certified nurses in their recruitment campaigns because they see the benefit in building a workforce of RNs who are officially recognized as qualified, competent and current in a specialty.
+Employers' active participation in CNA's Certification Program demonstrates commitment to patient safety and to creating a work environment that promotes continuing competence and excellence in patient care.

-CNA certification is obtained by successfully completing a rigorous study and exam process to ensure an RN's specialized knowledge and skills are current and comprehensive.
-CNA-certified nurses receive a trademarked certification distinction, which helps ensure career advancement opportunities, higher earning potential and even university credit toward a nursing degree.
-CNA certification exams are developed by CNA-certified RNs across Canada.
+CNA certification is obtained by successfully completing a rigorous exam process to ensure an RN's specialized knowledge and skills are current and comprehensive.
+Certified nurses receive a trademarked certification distinction, which helps ensure career advancement opportunities, higher earning potential and even university credit toward obtaining a nursing degree.
+The CNA certification exams are developed by CNA-certified registered nurses across Canada.

 For further information: